Helpful?

 Prior to drafting a report, the expert should review the required scope of the report with the representative, being the lawyer or paralegal, who seeks the report.
 Depending on the nature of the court case, the report may require broad details or may require a narrow focus.
 In some circumstances, a brief report is adequate; and in other circumstances a more lengthy report is necessary.
 Forgoing this review can result in the waste of preparing an insufficient report or the waste of preparing an excessive report.
 Either is a waste of time and therefore money.

 It is also necessary that the supporting evidence documents reviewed by the expert are adequately included and properly referenced.
-The expert opinion contained within a report should, and perhaps must, refer to supporting evidence documents such as pictures or testing results, among other things, attached as appendices or schedules.
+The evidence documents can, and should, include pictures, study data, testing results, among other details, all provided as attached appendices or schedules.
 Additionally, a bibliography to summarize any authoritative documents used for research should be included.

 The report should read clearly with ease and appear professional and proofed for proper spelling, grammar, and punctuation.
 The expert should write in a style directed towards the intended audience, balancing need that the report be understood by an average layperson without belittling highly intelligent judges and lawyers or other experts.
 Reports should omit or limit industry specific jargon and abbreviations; but, if such is necessary, include definitions within the report.